 It mandarin name is zao (枣) sounds like 早 which means to be early.
 This auditory similarity has led to various poems crafted that plays with these words to somewhat carry a dual meaning.

-They are also known in red dates, Chinese dates, and jujube.
+They are also known as red dates, Chinese dates, and jujube.

 Legend of date fruit